Lehigh Acres, Florida

 Lehigh Acres is a census-designated place (CDP) in Lee County, Florida, United States.
 As of the 2020 Census the population was 114,287, up from 86,784 at the 2010 census.
 Lehigh Acres is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.
 It is one of the fastest growing communities in Lee County.

 Geography

-Lehigh Acres is located in eastern Lee County at (26.608333, -81.639167).
+Lehigh Acres is located in eastern Lee County.
 It is bordered to the north by Alva, to the northwest by Buckingham, and to the southwest by Gateway, all unincorporated.
 It is bordered on the west by the city of Fort Myers, the Lee county seat, and extends east to the Hendry County line.

 Florida State Road 82 forms the southern border of the community; the highway leads west 15 mi to the center of Fort Myers and southeast 20 mi to Immokalee.

 According to the United States Census Bureau, the Lehigh Acres CDP has a total area of 243.9 km2, of which 240.0 km2 are land and 3.9 km2, or 1.61%, are water.